digitalmacgyver/viblio_backend/vib/vwf/README.md

 ---------------------------------------

-The [VPDecider](./VPDecider.py) module listens for workflow execituions and events occuring on existing workflows.
+The [VPDecider](./VPDecider.py) module listens for workflow invocations and events occurring on existing workflows.
 It interprets the contents of the VPWorkflow data structure and starts stages when all their prerequisites are met, and completes workflows when all the tasks in it's run_helper.tasks array are competed, or fails them if a